So here’s a big big big topic for me. You may recall I wrote a book on it.

 Were there exceptions?
 Yes.
 But most of these came later.
 Even over the relatively small period of time when many werewolf legends became werewolf court trials instead, there was time enough during the Renaissance/Early Modern period for the viewpoint of these madmen to shift from lost soul with mental illness to killer madman.

-Another important element of how werewolves came to be seen as manifestations of insanity stems from not just the Catholic Church.
+Another important element of how werewolves came to be seen as manifestations of insanity stems from not just the Catholic Church, which so often shoulders the sole blame.
 The Church was extremely divided in terms of werewolf legends, and in fact, often portrayed werewolves as good, especially in the Middle Ages, such as the Werewolves of Ossory ( – though they definitely transitioned into portraying them as evil and Satanic in later years, and they had an enormous influence on the “all evil” werewolves we get today.
 More on all that later!

 So what’s this other important source?
 Scientific curiosity.
-People attempting to find rational and scientific reasons for a belief in werewolves warped perceptions of the folk tales and old myths, telling the religious courts that werewolves are a product of insanity rather than mere myth and metaphor (as if said courts needed anymore help demonizing them).
+People attempting to find rational and scientific reasons for a belief in werewolves warped perceptions of the folk tales and old myths, telling the religious courts that werewolves are a product of insanity rather than myth and metaphor or religious miracles.

 This does, of course, go hand in hand with a lot of other cases wherein belief in anything supernatural was rationally explained to be some kind of insanity or disease, but werewolves seemed to get it badly enough that now, in pop culture, these portrayals of them are almost inescapable.